mtalexan/fleek-config/README.md

   sudo /nix/store/q8phx7jadr846rw1i7lr1m476h8iwhwp-non-nixos-gpu/bin/non-nixos-gpu-setup
 ```
 Run the command you see in your specific warning to have it setup a root `non-nixos-gpu.service` that symlinks the GPU libraries into a `/run/` folder for Nix programs to use.
+WARNING: This command will fail on SELinux systems until you manually correct the SELinux context of the service file it symlinks to.
+See below.
 16. Double check the GPU setup by looking at the contents of `/run/opengl-driver/share/vulkan/icd.d/` to make sure your GPU type is included (especially for NVIDIA GPUs).
 17. Commit all changes and push them to GitHub.
 18. (A) Remove `git-agecrypt` from your nix profile (it's provided by Home Manager now): `nix profile remove 'git-agecrypt'`